Eastburn family murders: Second imprisonment and appeals

 On September 4, 2020, Attorneys for Hennis filed a writ for certiorari with the United States Supreme Court.
 The United States Supreme Court denied the writ on January 11, 2021.

 Legacy and popular culture

 Defense attorneys still invoke the North Carolina Supreme Court's 1988 Hennis ruling to limit the presentation of redundant photographs that could unduly influence jurors.

-Following Hennis' second retrial and acquittal in April 1989, the Wilmington– based Star-News journalist Scott Whisnant wrote a book looking at the Hennis trials called Innocent Victims, which was published in 1993.
-The book sold 175,000 copies and was later adapted into a 1996 ABC mini-series called Innocent Victims.
-Tim Hennis was portrayed by John Corbett, his parents Robert and Marylou Hennis were portrayed by Hal Holbrook and Rue McClanahan while the lawyers Beaver and Richard were portrayed by Rick Schroder and Tom Irwin.
+Following Hennis' second retrial and acquittal in April 1989, the Wilmington-based Star-News journalist Scott Whisnant wrote a book looking at the Hennis trials called Innocent Victims, which was published in 1993.
+The book sold 175,000 copies and was later adapted into a 1996 ABC miniseries called Innocent Victims.
+Tim Hennis was portrayed by John Corbett, his parents Robert and Marylou Hennis were portrayed by Hal Holbrook and Rue McClanahan while the lawyers Beaver and Richardson were portrayed by Rick Schroder and Tom Irwin.

+In 2012, the Investigation Discovery series Unusual Suspects documented the case in the episode "Mother's Day Murders".

-In September 2014, the CNN crime documentary series Death Row Stories released an episode covering Eastburn family murders and trials of Hennis.
+In September 2014, the CNN crime documentary series Death Row Stories released an episode covering the Eastburn family murders and trials of Hennis.